-Children persistently involved in minor disturbances may be referred to a designated teaching assistant.

-This TA works on a weekly basis to discuss the issues with these children and, where necessary, with parents.
-A record of these discussions will be kept.
+Children persistently involved in minor disturbances may be referred for additional adult support (this could be the ELSA, School Nurse or member of the senior leadership team) to discuss the issues and, where necessary, parents may also be included.
+A record of these discussions will be recorded on CPOMs.